 My scrap wood was primed so I just hit all the raw edges with some white chalk paint.
 You can paint your individual pieces before assembly or after.

 - On a flat surface lay out the boards in order face down as shown below.

 The second time I had my spacing wonky and ran out of trunk when I got to the top piece.
 Well, thankfully the third time was the charm so please learn from my frustrating lesson 🙂

-As I mentioned above, I decided not to use the bottom trunk because it would be too hard to prop it.
+As I mentioned before, I decided not to use the bottom trunk because it would be too hard to prop the tree against a wall.
 I like it better sitting on the ground anyway.